-If you or someone you know suffers from addiction, overdosing is a constant risk.
-It can be a continual worry for loved ones and a consequence that drug users and alcoholics don’t always consider when using.
+If you, or someone you know, suffers from addiction, overdosing can be a constant worry.
+It can even become a long-term worry for loved ones and a dire consequence for drug users and alcoholics who don’t always consider the risks of their substance abuse.

-It is something that you need to keep in mind though.
-Knowing the signs of overdose, how long it takes, and prevention tips are vital to ensure you or someone you know is safer with their drinking and drug use.
+It is something to keep in mind, and knowing the signs of overdose, how long it takes, and prevention tips are vital to ensure you or a loved one is safe.
+Action Rehab is an advisory service that provides users and loved ones information on the dangers of addiction, including overdose, and provides you with rehab options.

-Overdoses are usually fatal if not treated.
-They can lead to serious short- and long-term health issues even if they are not.
-Typically, overdoses are accidental, but sometimes people take a fatal amount as an act of self-harm.
-This may be their way of crying out for help or a genuine suicide attempt due to their drug addiction.
+Overdoses are usually fatal if not treated quickly, and can lead to short and long-term health issues if the individual survives.
+Most overdoses are accidental and unintentional, however there are some cases where individuals take a fatal dose as an act of self-harm.
+Whether this is a users way of crying out for help or a genuine suicide attempt to do their drug addiction, an overdose is not a pleasant experience.

-The real risk of a drug overdose comes from mixing substances, such as cocaine and heroin.
+The risk of overdose increases when users begin mixing substances, also known as ‘polydrug use’, such as cocaine and heroin or prescription drugs and ecstasy.
 Mixing drugs can compound the conflicting effects, disguising dangerous ones and leading to an overdose without much warning.

 Timeframe for Overdose Symptoms